 The additional CIF-101 feeders may be supplied so that one cover (or insert) 'A' can be fed from the CIF-102 and another cover (or insert) 'B' from CIF-101.
 See Appendix 18.
 An extra digit in the sheet bar codes will then determine whether CIF-101 is activated or CIF-102 is activated (or both).
 This dual feeding may be used to allow covers to be changed frequently without stopping the system, or to allow an insert sheet to be fed into each book in addition to a cover sheet.
-(Note: if an insert sheet is required to be fed into the center position within a book then it must be fed into a sheet gap, not on top of another sheet)
+(Note: if an insert sheet is fed from additional feeder CIF-101, or is required to be fed into the center position within a book from either CIF-101 or CIF-102, then it must be fed into a sheet gap, not on top of another sheet)

-The CIF-101 is only needed if it is required to feed both a cover on the outside of the book, and an insert sheet inside the book.
-If only the insert sheet is needed, then use the Cover/insert feeder CIF-102.
+The CIF-101 is only needed if it is required to feed two sheets into each booklet If only one sheet is needed (for example one cover sheet, or one insert sheet), then only the Cover/insert feeder CIF-102 is required.